openwebdocs/owd-website/pages/content/reports/2025/index.md

 ## Project Economics: Finding a Sustainable Future for Web Platform Documentation

-Open Web Doc's budget is openly shared with the community on the Open Collective Platform.
+Open Web Doc's budget is openly shared with the community on the [Open Collective Platform](https://opencollective.com/open-web-docs#category-BUDGET).
 While this makes our transactions viewable, it does not readily convey the challenges we face when it comes to long-term project sustainability.
 Memberships, grants, one-time sponsorships, and recurring donations are forecasted against known expenses; sustainability requires balancing this revenue and risk.
-2025 was again a challenging year for open source sustainability across the tech industry, and OWD was not an exception: the OWD Governing Committee made the difficult decision to part with a cherished part-time team member.
+Last year was again a challenging year for open source sustainability across the tech industry, and OWD was not an exception: the OWD Governing Committee made the difficult decision to part with a cherished part-time team member.
 This allowed the project to rebalance risk and ensure OWD could make it into the next funding cycle.

 To further reduce risk, OWD is working to diversify its funding sources.
 Membership revenue accounts for the greatest source of financial support.
 In 2025, OWD was very grateful to have the support of Platinum Members Google and Microsoft, Gold Member Igalia, and Silver Member Bloomberg.
 Additionally, the Sovereign Tech Fund committed a total of 220,000€ to Open Web Docs to help web developers to secure their sites by documenting Web Security and Privacy topics.
 This investment continues in 2026.